 No matter where you read, you’re sure to find that you should make sure you get enough recovery time, "because it’s in your recovery time that you get better".
 Unfortunately “enough” is seldom defined and when it is, it’s defined either in terms of the author’s personal experience or what they’ve read in some or other literature.

-All of that being said, I wanted to give you a few thoughts to help you with recovery.
+All of that being said, I wanted to give you a few thoughts to help you boost your recovery.

 Consider recovery time to be regeneration time, not simply time off.

 Take as active an interest in your recovery as you do in your training.
 Regeneration is an active process.
-There are a number of things you can do to help your body to repair itself and come out fighting in your next training session or your next training block.
+There are a number of things you can do to help your body to repair itself, boost your recovery and come out fighting in your next training session or your next training block.